 is allowed any time during the term.

-Currently, EAS registration is allowed for the Fall 2017 term.
+Currently, EAS registration is allowed for the Winter 2017 term.

 Please note that only TAs(teaching assistants) hired as Markers have

 access to the e-submissions of a course section.
 TAs hired as Tutors,

 PODs or Lab demonstrators do NOT have access to the e-submissions.

 As a result, please make sure to have hired at least one TA position as Marker if you

 use the EAS system, unless you mark your course section e-submissions yourself.